 In 2003, she was admitted to hospital for keyhole surgery after tearing the cartilage in her right knee on a personal walking trip.
 In recovery, Her Majesty used crutches to get around and later in the year she underwent the same operation on her left knee.

 Known for her sense of style and love for bright colours, the Queen was never going to let an injury stop her from looking stylish.
 In 1994, she made a sling into the ultimate fashion accessory, supporting her injured wrist with a stylish blue silk scarf that perfectly matched her coat and hat.

-He even attended his grandson Prince Harry's wedding to Meghan Markle without a walking aid despite suffering from a painful broken rib.
+The Duke of Edinburgh attended his grandson Prince Harry's wedding to Meghan Markle without a walking aid despite suffering from a painful broken rib.

 After falling off her horse during a three-day event for the European Championships in Kiev, Russia in 1973, Princess Anne was seen pairing her funky waistcoat with a makeshift sling to support her sprained wrist.

 Just like her mother, Zara Tindall's love for horse riding has led her to injury.
 As well as cutting her lip after a fall, over the years Zara has sustained a number of serious injuries including being knocked unconscious during an international competition in 2004.

 As a rugby player, Zara's husband Mike Tindall has known more than his fair share of painful injuries.
 But in 2008, the sportsman sustained serious internal damage after a horrifying accident left him writhing in pain during a match at Twickenham.

 Mike was forced to take a rest from the sport, retiring to Gloucestershire to walk his dogs and spend time with his family.